 Annual and monthly flow duration curves for releases from Narrows 2 Powerhouse, based on YCWA's No Action Alternative model run for WYs 1970 through 2010, is provided in Figure 6.3-1.
-Annual and monthly flow duration curves for releases from Narrows 2 Bypass, based on YCWA's No Action Alternative model run for WYs 1970 through 2010, is provided in Figure 6.3-2.
+Under YCWA's new coordinated operations agreement with PG&E, no releases through the bypass are expected as part of normal operations.
+Accordingly, modeling of the No Action Alternative assumed there was no flow through the bypass.